-The EarlyEdU Alliance® is committed to making relevant, affordable bachelor’s degrees accessible to the early childhood workforce.
+The EarlyEdU Alliance® is committed to making relevant, affordable credits that count and degrees that matter accessible to the early childhood workforce.

 Early childhood education has an enormous impact on children’s ability to achieve their full potential, especially for children from high-risk backgrounds or with developmental disabilities.
 The need for high-quality early childhood teachers is greater than ever.
-But many prospective and experienced teachers face challenges in affording and completing bachelor’s degrees that provide them with the professional skills they need – degrees that matter.
+But many prospective and experienced teachers face challenges in affording and completing college degrees that provide them with the professional skills they need.
 That’s why we launched the EarlyEdU Alliance® – to transform early childhood teacher preparation.

 We all know that public education in this country has plenty of room for improvement.
 We also know that early childhood education has an enormous impact on children’s ability to achieve their full potential, especially for children from high-risk backgrounds or with developmental disabilities.

 Teacher preparedness is key to improving early childhood education.
-But too few teachers and caregivers are able to afford and complete relevant bachelor’s degrees.
+But too few teachers and caregivers are able to afford and complete relevant college degrees.

-Since 2015, 52 institutions of higher education have piloted EarlyEdU Alliance® courses and technology.
-We invite you to join us to improve access to affordable, relevant bachelor’s degrees to the early childhood workforce.
+Since 2015, 70 institutions of higher education have implemented EarlyEdU Alliance® courses and technology.
+We invite you to join us to improve access to affordable, relevant college for the early childhood workforce.